andge86/ContactisTestFramework/README.md

 Note:
+1. To use web/mobile test run, uncomment required line in config.properties file.
-1. Fully working tests on macOS.
+2. Fully working tests on macOS.
 Asserts with polish letters will fail on Windows.
-2. Used Thread.sleep().
+3. Used Thread.sleep().
 Better idea is to use WebDriverWait.
-3. Scenario "Client can fill Contact form" better describes Feature
+4. Scenario "Client can fill Contact form" is better for testing Feature